RecieverofMemory/Chromaton/README.md

     sudo make

   Not quite done.
-Now we need to install gksu so we can modify chromaton.conf:
+Now we need to install gksu so we can modify blockchain.conf:

     sudo apt-get install gksu
     gksudo nautilus

   Now enter your password.
 In the window that pops up go to computer, then to home, then to your user name folder.
 At the top of the window click the Edit button, then preferences, then views.
 Click the checkbox show hidden files.
-Now you should see a folder named .chromaton and double click that.  you should see chromaton.conf, if not create it with the command:
+Now you should see a folder named .blockchain and double click that.  you should see blockchain.conf, if not create it with the command:

     sudo su
     cd ..